groc-prog/pyneo4j-ogm/README.md

 ### Database client <a name="database-client"></a>
-The `Neo4jClient` class is the the heart of this library.
+The `Neo4jClient` class is the brains of the library.
 It is used to connect to a database instance, register models and execute queries.
-Under the hood, every class uses the client you connected to a database with to execute queries.
+Under the hood, every class uses the client to execute queries.
 It is also possible to use multiple client instances to connect to multiple databases at the same time by initializing multiple instances of the `Neo4jClient` class.

 #### Connecting to a database instance <a name="connecting-to-a-database-instance"></a>
-Before you can interact with anything this library offers in any way, you have to connect to a database instance.
+Before you can interact with anything this library offers in any way, you have to connect to a database.
 You can do this by creating a new instance of the `Neo4jClient` class and calling the `connect()` method on it.
 The `connect()` method takes a few arguments:

 - `uri`: The connection URI to the database instance.
 - `skip_constraints`: Whether the client should skip creating any constraints defined on models when registering them.
 Defaults to `False`.